 Associate Professor

-Alex Karner's work critically engages with transportation planning practice to achieve progress towards equity and justice.
-A deep commitment to practice and community engagement undergirds his research and teaching; he collaborates with community members, non-profit organizations, and public interest law firms to identify pressing research needs and improve conditions in communities experiencing transportation disadvantages.
+Alex Karner's work critically engages with transportation planning practice to achieve progress toward transportation equity and mobility justice.
+A deep commitment to practice and community engagement undergirds his research and teaching; he collaborates with community members, non-profit organizations, and public interest law firms to identify pressing research needs and improve conditions in communities experiencing transportation disadvantage.

 The overarching goal of his work is to identify areas where current planning and modeling practices fall short and demonstrate the power of alternative approaches.
 He conducts research on: